Spenquatch/listen-cli/plans.md

 First‑word capture (no warm‑up cutoffs)
 - Immediately after launching a new session (before any toggle), wait ~2–3 seconds and press the hotkey.
 The first partial should appear within ~100–200 ms, not seconds.
-- If the first tokens are missing, verify prewarm is working: for sherpa‑onnx the recognizer must be constructed when the daemon starts; for remote providers, set `LISTEN_PREWARM=always` if you want to prewarm remote as well (still no audio until REC).
+- If the first tokens are missing, verify prewarm is working: sherpa-onnx builds the recognizer and keeps the mic warm from daemon start; remote providers may still need `LISTEN_PREWARM=always` plus a toggle before audio flows.

 Edge cases
 - Toggle on/off quickly without speaking: HUD flips correctly, preview clears, and no paste occurs.